-Here’s chapter 5 of THE WAY INTO CHAOS, on sale soon.
+Here’s chapter 5 of THE WAY INTO CHAOS, on sale now.
 If you missed the earlier installments:

 The weight of the creature astonished him.
 It slammed against the side to the cart with a sound Tejohn was sure signaled the death of them all, but the wood held.

 Tejohn’s shoulder, however, did not.
 Great Way, the whole city must have heard it pop.
 The creature’s momentum dragged him down until the rail gouged deep into his dislocated armpit and the whole cart dipped like a rowboat about to capsize.